larammerce/docs/8.x/core-concepts/annotations.md

 As you see, the output shows the DocBlock above the `testFunction` method.

-You can also do mathematical calculations into the DocBlock.For example, change the DocBlock above the `testFunction` method:
+You can also do mathematical calculations into the DocBlock.
+For example, change the DocBlock above the `testFunction` method:

 ```php{2}
 /**